-• The variability in living beings is caused by the mutation of hereditary factors and their recombination in connection with sexual reproduction.
+The variability in living beings is caused by the mutation of hereditary factors and their recombination in connection with sexual reproduction.

-- The basic concept addresses the fact that adaptation is only possible through variability and is brought about by selection. - Similarity of living beings on the one hand and diversity on the other hand are the result of phylogenetic development processes. - Evolutionary change does not only take place at the level of organisms, but also at the level of molecules, cells, tissues and organs. - Evolution is a process that takes place at the population level. - Knowledge of evolutionary mechanisms enables understanding of the relationship between variability and evolutionary adaptation processes.
+- The basic concept addresses the fact that adaptation is only possible through variability and is brought about by selection. - Similarity of living beings on the one hand and diversity on the other hand are the result of phylogenetic development processes.

-- Diversity of organisms

-- Changeability through evolution

-- Evolutionary processes that have led to today's observable diversity of living beings and the development of humans

-- Relationship of man to other living beings
+- Evolutionary change does not only take place at the level of organisms, but also at the level of molecules, cells, tissues and organs. - Evolution is a process that takes place at the population level. - Knowledge of evolutionary mechanisms enables understanding of the relationship between variability and evolutionary adaptation processes. - It helps, for example, to understand the following phenomena: - diversity of organisms - o changeability through evolution - evolutionary processes that have led to today's observable diversity of living beings and the development of humans - relationship of man to other living beings